JayVii/Blog/docs/Trivial-Statistics/001_decline-of-influence-over-spatial-distance.md

 a lot of useful data and do not vary as much in geographic size as other categorizations.
 Additionally, 401 segments seems like a manageable amount.
-Most importantly, counties vary greatly when it comes to economic strength, which means, that the economic model is able to discriminate between these regions easily.
+Most importantly, counties vary greatly when it comes to economic strength, which means, that the econometric model is able to discriminate between these regions easily.

 Choosing this partition does have its downsides however.
 For one, economic strength of a county may be influenced by the country it is in.
-Germany's "vertical revenue equalization" could *strengthen* a county, even though it does not contribute to that itself, by providing good jobs and attractive living conditions.
+Germany's "vertical revenue equalization" could *strengthen* a county, even though it does not contribute to that itself by providing good jobs and attractive living conditions.
 However, that would be the basis of the hypothesis that rental flats in *stronger* regions are more expensive than those in *weaker* regions.

 Secondly, these predefined regions could influence one another, based on their spatial distance.
-A very *strong* county may raise rental prices not only within its own borders, but also in neighbouring counties - and depending on their size and "mobility" of the workforce - in even more than that.
+A very *strong* county may raise rental prices not only within its own borders, but also in neighbouring counties and - depending on their size and "mobility" of the workforce - in even more than that.
 In order to counter this issue,
 ["Zones of Mobility in the Workforce" have been defined multiple times before](https://doi.org/10.1080/00343404.2014.923093).
-These regions are crafted, so they also reflect catchment areas.
+These regions are crafted so they also reflect catchment areas.
 This results in regions with very high commuting within and almost none between them.
 The problem with this approach is its artificial nature.
-These are not administrative regions, thus there is no data on their economic or financial state.
+The zones are not identical to administrative regions, thus there is no data on their economic or financial state.

-> This blog post discusses the solution used in my Bachelor's thesis and its
-> limitations in my exact use case.
-Furthermore, I want to stimulate discussion
-> on how to improve the model and alternatives to it.

 ## Weighted Economic Strength per Inhabitant